Colorado-Mesa-University-Cybersecurity/PyGoat/README.md

 		* set "certificate_path" to the absolute path of your newly converted certificate

 		* set "http_proxy" to the address and port for your proxy

+## Creating Custom Lessons

+* PyGoat uses yaml files to define its lessons.
+See [this wiki page](https://github.com/lawalgren/PyGoat/wiki/How-to-create-new-lessons) for more details.